From indexed grammars to generating functions

 \section{Open questions}

-We observe that the generating function $S(z)$ of an indexed language is an infinite sum (or multiple sums) of a family of functions related by a finite depth recursion (or products/sums of the same).
+We observed that in many cases the generating function $S(z)$ of an indexed language is an infinite sum (or multiple sums) of a family of functions related by a finite depth recursion (or products/sums of the same).
 As we mentioned earlier,~\cite{LK2003} give explicit sufficient conditions for growth series of indexed languages on a unary alphabet.
 They also show that such growth series are defined in terms of the recursions we mentioned above.

 Into what class do the generating functions of indexed languages fit?
 Can we characterize the types of productions that lead to an infinite number of singularities in the generating function?
 Ultimately, this was a common property of many of the examples, and possibly one could generalize the conditions that lead to an infinite number of singularities in Example~\ref{ex:an2} to a general rule on production types in the grammar.
 It seems that the foundation laid by Fratani and Senizergues, in their work on catenative grammars is a very natural starting point for such a study.

 Can we characterize the expressive power of the grammars which satisfy the hypotheses of Proposition~\ref{prop:push-to-inf II}?
 The alternate characterizations of level 2 sequences in~\cite{Seni2007} might be useful.
 Can we show that $\{a^{p(n)}:p(n) \text{ is the $n$th prime}\}$ is a level 3 (or higher?) language?
 Perhaps this should precede a search for an indexed grammar.

 Is Crestin's language inherently ambiguous as an indexed language?
 What about the composite numbers in unary or the complement of the primitive words?